apache/beam/README.md

 ### Runners

-Beam supports executing programs on multiple distributed processing backends.
+Beam supports executing programs on multiple distributed processing backends (runners).
+It currently includes the following Runners:

+- The `DirectPipelineRunner` runs the pipeline on your local machine.
+- The `DataflowPipelineRunner` submits the pipeline to the [Google Cloud Dataflow](http://cloud.google.com/dataflow/).
+- The `FlinkPipelineRunner` runs the pipeline on an Apache Flink cluster.
+The code has been donated from [dataArtisans/flink-dataflow](https://github.com/dataArtisans/flink-dataflow) and is now part of Beam.

 After the Beam project's initial bootstrapping completes, it will include:
-  1. The `DirectPipelineRunner` runs the pipeline on your local machine.
-  2. The `DataflowPipelineRunner` submits the pipeline to the [Google Cloud Dataflow](http://cloud.google.com/dataflow/).
-  3. The `SparkPipelineRunner` runs the pipeline on an Apache Spark cluster.
+- The `SparkPipelineRunner` runs the pipeline on an Apache Spark cluster.
 See the code that will be donated at [cloudera/spark-dataflow](https://github.com/cloudera/spark-dataflow).
-  4. The `FlinkPipelineRunner` runs the pipeline on an Apache Flink cluster.
-See the code that will be donated at [dataArtisans/flink-dataflow](https://github.com/dataArtisans/flink-dataflow).
+- The `GearpumpRunner` runs the pipeline on a Gearpump: [Gearpump](https://github.com/gearpump/gearpump)

 Have ideas for new Runners?
 See the [Jira](https://issues.apache.org/jira/browse/BEAM/component/12328916/).